 Homemade Protein Smoothies

 Most store-bought or fast-food chain protein smoothies are full of refined sugar and lack the proper nutrients.
 With a homemade smoothie, you can control exactly what ingredients go into your protein smoothie.
-Most protein smoothies range from 400-600 calories per serving and easily pack 20-30 grams of protein to repair and restore your muscle after a good workout.
+Most protein smoothies range from 400-600 calories per serving and easily pack 20-30 grams of protein to repair and restore your muscles after a good workout.
 Protein smoothies are great if you’re trying to build muscle to up your protein intake.
 Below are some protein smoothie options to consider:

 Chocolate Peanut Butter Protein Smoothie